 Indeed, a single pen is mightier than thousand swords!

-In this part, we explored how every organ evolved over millions of years to support the rapidly evolving brain so that species can forge better connections with others as evolution proceeds.
+In this post, we explored how every organ evolved over millions of years to support the rapidly evolving brain so that species can forge better connections with others as evolution proceeds.
 The more connected a species is, more powerful is that species in terms of survival.
 This power does not come from strong muscles, or sharp claws of any such physical weapons.
 It’s only with extreme information processing and intelligence that a species can develop formidable networks and master the game of survival.

-In the next part, we will explore how nature rewards any individual contributing towards development of such network.
+Soon, I will write another article, where we will explore how nature rewards any individual contributing towards development of such network.
 In this intellectually exciting segment, you will realize that the magnitude of such rewards conferred by nature is directly proportional to the extent and the strength of the networks one creates in his/her life- time.